AI and Human Civilization : Strategic Foresight

 Speculative Considerations

 Speculative futures can offer hopes and warnings.
-From a realist pragmatic perspective of security studies and international relations, we might consider a concept I coin artificial dissuasion: a game-theoretic maturity model to prevent lose-lose autonomous deployments, inspired by but distinct from nuclear deterrence.
+From a realist pragmatic perspective of international relations (IR), in particular security studies, we might consider a concept I coin artificial dissuasion: a game-theoretic maturity model to prevent lose-lose autonomous deployments among nation-states, inspired from the equivalent concept of nuclear dissuasion.
 Cryptographic mechanisms could anchor alignment to immutable universal properties.
 Pluralist post-economies could flourish around interpersonal meaning.
-Space expansion might dilute planetary power density, reducing existential and anthropogenic fragility on earth.
+Space expansion might dilute planetary power density or the sharp increase in intelligence capacity per capita, reducing existential and anthropogenic fragility on earth.
 Finally, institutional decoherence remains the central vulnerability: we must diversify innovation across political, social, cultural, and economic domains, pursue systematic sandboxed experimentation, and guide transitions responsibly.

 I invite you to read, reflect, and act.